adamsilver/fdpb/03-Book-A-Flight.md

 Dates are hard[^].
 There is no getting away from this fact.
 Different time zones, formats, delimitters, days in the month, length of a year, day light savings and on and on.
 It's hard work designing all of this complexity out of a UI.

-Traditionally, and sometimes still to this day, websites use three select boxes; one for day, month and year.
+Traditionally, and sometimes still to this day, websites use three select boxes for a date of birth field; one for day, month and year.
 We already know select boxes are problematic, but one of their redeeming qualities is that they stop the user entering wrong information.

-In the case of picking dates, however, this is not the case.
-This is because users can, for example, select *31 February 2017*, which results in a validation error.
-This is just one of many problems.
+In the case of picking dates, however, even *this* is not the case.
+Users can, for example, select *31 February 2017*, which will result in a validation error.

 ![Select boxes for dates](./images/date-select.png) [https://www.gov.uk/state-pension-age/y/age]

 So why use select boxes instead of a simple textbox?
 Mostly because it stops the system needing to handle a plethora of different formats.
 Some dates start with month; others with day.
 Some delimit dates with slashes; others with dashes.
-It's actually really hard to know.
-More on this later.
+It's really hard to determine, meaning we can't be as forgiving with what we accept as we are with other fields.

 Before we can design a date control, we first need to understand what type of date we're asking for.
 Like GDS says *the way you should ask users for dates depends on the types of date you’re asking for*.

 ### Dates from documents

 We already discussed this in *Checkout* when we designed the expiry date field.
-If you're not reading this book in order, feel free to read that now.
-We'll wait here until you have.
+If you haven't read it yet, I'll wait here until you have.
+Back?
+Let's continue.

 ### Memorable dates

 People find it easy to remember certain dates, such as date of birth.
 It's often slower and harder to find this date (using a calendar, for example) than it is to type numbers into a text box unassisted.

-This is why GDS suggest using three *separate* text boxes on their own; one for day, month and year.
+This is why GDS suggests three *separate* text boxes on their own; one for day, month and year.
 Why three?
 To avoid the formatting issues we discussed earlier.
 Here's what it looks like:

 ![GDS date of birth](./images/gds-dob.png)